 3Certain exceptions apply, such as healthcare, purchasing first home, etc.

-4Qualified expenses include tuition and fees, books, supplies, board, etc. Federal regulations limit the transactions that can be made on savings accounts to no more than six (6) automatic or preauthorized transfers per monthly statement cycle.
+4Qualified expenses include tuition and fees, books, supplies, board, etc. Fidelity Bank limits the transactions that can be made on savings accounts to no more than six (6) automatic or preauthorized transfers per monthly statement cycle.
 This includes account transfers or payments initiated by telephone, mobile banking, online banking, as well as automatic debits and transfers.
 An item fee of $10 per withdrawal in excess of six (6) per monthly statement cycle will be applied.
 See the Rules Governing, Truth in Savings Disclosure and Fee Schedule for more information.

 5Consult your tax advisor to determine your contribution limit.

 6Those earnings are subject to income tax and a 10% penalty.